Simon-K-Schaefer/ManifoldX/README.md

 #----------------------------------------
 ```

-## Validate Install
+## Validate Installation

-Open a shell in the FolX/ManifoldX folder and run the test script to validate the installation.
+Open a shell in the FolX/ManifoldX folder and run the test script as described below to validate the installation.
 1AVZ is a minimalistic structrure as test case for functionality.
+Ideally no error messages should occur and
+the folder output-1AVZ-reres-A-B/output/ should contain the file interactions-summary.tsv.

 ```bash
 pdb_fetch 1AVZ > 1AVZ.pdb